 Because COVID-19 continues to be present, people should continue to take steps to protect themselves and others:

-Everyone aged six months is eligible to receive a 2023–2024 COVID-19 vaccine which protects against variants that are currently circulating.
+Yes.
+CDC recommends that all individuals aged six months is eligible to receive at least one dose of a 2023–2024 COVID-19 vaccine which protects against variants that are currently circulating.
 Visit the CDC website to learn more about staying up to date on COVID-19 vaccines.
 To find a vaccine appointment, visit vaccinate.virginia.gov, call 877-VAX-IN-VA (877-829-4682), or text your zip code to GETVAX (438829) for English or VACUNA (822862) for Spanish.

 Yes, for eligible organizations.
 The VDH COVID-19 Testing Team will continue to distribute free at-home/point-of-care tests through the remainder of our grants ending in July 2024.
 Requests can be made using the VDH At-Home/Point-of-Care Request Form.
 Organizations eligible to receive free tests include: